Can I Remove the Doors Between My House and Conservatory?

 Part L: Conservation of Fuel and Power

+This is the primary regulation.
 The key requirements include:

 Part A: Structure

 If you plan to widen the opening or remove sections of wall, Part A applies.
-This covers structural safety and requires that any modifications don’t compromise your home’s structural integrity.
+Most external walls are load-bearing, requiring proper structural support.

 Is the External Wall Load-Bearing?